bowenc0221/panoptic-deeplab/README.md

 You can claim the task by opening an issue and we can discuss futher.

 Features:
-- [ ] Add a demo code that takes a single image as input and saves visualization outputs.
+- [X] Add a demo code that takes a single image as input and saves visualization outputs (#22).
 - [ ] Support COCO and Mapillary Vistas models.
 - [ ] Support multi-node distributed training.
 - [ ] Support mixed precision (fp16) training.